blacksmithgu/obsidian-dataview/docs/docs/reference/functions.md

 ### `flat(array, [depth])`

-The `flat()` concatenates levels of the array to the desired depth.
+Concatenates sub-levels of the array to the desired depth.
 Default is 1 level, but it can concatenate multiple levels.
-This can be used to reduce array depth on `rows` after doing `GROUP BY`.
+E.g. Can be used to reduce array depth on `rows` lists after doing `GROUP BY`.

 ```js
 flat(list(1, 2, 3, list(4, 5), 6)) => list(1, 2, 3, 4, 5, 6)